mahenzon/ESP8266/README.md

 # Home automation with HAP-NodeJS and ESP8266

 `en`<br>
-Current project is in development state.
-Some new commits are possible.
+This project is currently finished but some new commits are possible.

 To make iOS devices discovery HomeKit devices [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) is required.<br>
 Following libraries needed to be installed (for installation use `npm install %packetname%`):